That Sinking Feeling: Critical reception

-DVD release
+Home media

 In September 2009, a restored copy of the film was re-released on DVD by 2 Entertain.
 This has generated controversy however due to the use of the re-dubbed soundtrack, which had the effect of impinging upon the delivery of the dialogue and character of the film.

 The British Film Institute, through their Flipside arm, released the film on DVD and Blu-ray on 21 April 2014, with the original Glaswegian dialogue track restored.
 This release also featured an audio commentary by Bill Forsyth and critic Mark Kermode, as well as other short films Forsyth was involved with.